NBDA Super Seminars Interbike 2014 Mandalay Bay Convention Center, Tradewinds C-F Las Vegas, Nevada

-The 2013 NBDA Super Seminar series is designed to bring powerful and relevant information to help bicycle retailers become stronger and more dynamic businesses.
-Many retailers are responding to severe marketplace challenges by improving internal operations, reaching out to new customers, and putting systems in place to track and improve results.
+The 2014 NBDA Super Seminar series is designed to bring powerful and relevant information to help bicycle retailers become stronger and more dynamic businesses.
+Many retailers are responding to severe marketplace challenges by improving internal operations, reaching out to new customers, using events to engage with the local cycling community, and putting systems in place to track and improve results.

-The NBDA Super Seminars at Interbike provide a mixture of basic and more advanced retail topics to help dealers succeed regardless of their size, region or experience level.
+The NBDA Super Seminars provide a mixture of basic and more advanced retail topics to help dealers succeed regardless of their size, region or experience level.

-The NBDA will present sessions for the first two days of the Las Vegas expo (September 18-19) as well as the day before the show opens (September 17).
-Seminars will be held in the Mandalay Bay Convention Center in the Tradewinds meeting room, C-F.
+The NBDA will present sessions for the first two days of the Interbike expo (September 10-11) as well as the day before the show opens (September 9).
+All seminars will be held in the Mandalay Bay Convention Center.

 All Interbike attendees are invited to attend and all sessions are offered free of charge.

 Pre-Show Seminars: Tuesday, September 9